How To Spot Crypto Money Laundering in 2025

 Additionally, any crypto business compliance program should include the following features:

-• A powerful AI suspicious behavior detection engine to root out bad actors
+• A powerful AI suspicious behaviour detection engine to root out bad actors.

 ComplyCube’s cloud SaaS platform can help Crypto businesses automate these AML and KYC workflows.
 It includes a flexible set of tools and APIs to address the issues listed above and offers customers a frictionless experience that builds user trust.